History of Joey Logano in Timeline

 In 2008, Joey Logano made his NASCAR Nationwide Series debut at the Heluva Good!
 200 at Dover.

-In 2008, Roger Penske secured his first victory in the Daytona 500 with Ryan Newman.
+In 2008, Roger Penske had his first victory in the Daytona 500 with Ryan Newman.
+This was mentioned in relation to Logano's Daytona 500 win.

 In April 2009, Joey Logano won the NASCAR Nationwide Series race in Nashville.

-On June 28, 2009, Joey Logano won the rain-shortened Lenox Industrial Tools 301 at Loudon, New Hampshire.
-At the age of 19 years, one month, and four days old, he became the youngest winner in the Sprint Cup Series, beating Jeff Gordon and Tony Stewart.
+On June 28, 2009, Joey Logano won the rain-shortened Lenox Industrial Tools 301 at Loudon, New Hampshire, beating Jeff Gordon and Tony Stewart.
+This victory made him the youngest winner ever in the Sprint Cup Series at nineteen years, one month, and four days old.

 July 10, 2009: Dollar General 300 Win